Neppord/blog/posts/i-do-not-know-why-my-code-do-not-work.md

     age -= 5
 else:
     age += 5
-print("Oh! i thought you where", age, "old!")
+print("Oh!
+I thought you where", age, "old!")
 ```

-This is one of the first programs i built around `1995`, then it was written in BASIC and not python, ah the memories.
+This is one of the first programs I built around `1995`, then it was written in BASIC and not python, ah the memories.

 First make sure that we can import this file without running the program: